The AES Corporation (AES) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for AES is $30.90, which is $8.4 above than the current price.
-The public float for AES is 666.36M, and at present, short sellers hold a 1.50% of that float.
-The average trading volume of AES on March 28, 2023 was 4.39M shares.
+The average price point forecasted by analysts for The AES Corporation (AES) is $30.90, which is $7.43 above the current market price.
+The public float for AES is 666.36M, and currently, short sellers hold a 1.50% ratio of that floaft.
+The average trading volume of AES on March 31, 2023 was 4.51M shares.

 AES’s Market Performance

-The stock of The AES Corporation (AES) has seen a -0.22% decrease in the past week, with a -10.74% drop in the past month, and a -20.17% fall in the past quarter.
-The volatility ratio for the week is 2.83%, and the volatility levels for the past 30 days are at 3.16% for AES.
-The simple moving average for the last 20 days is -4.35% for AES stock, with a simple moving average of -9.62% for the last 200 days.
+AES stock saw a decrease of 7.33% in the past week, with a monthly decline of -4.30% and a quarterly a decrease of -16.77%.
+The volatility ratio for the week is 2.18%, and the volatility levels for the last 30 days are 2.83% for The AES Corporation (AES).
+The simple moving average for the last 20 days is 0.87% for AES stock, with a simple moving average of -5.83% for the last 200 days.

 Analysts’ Opinion of AES